code4it-dev/c4it-notes/content/article/2021/069-parse-jsonlines/index.md

 ---
-title: 'How to parse JSON Lines (JSONL) with C# '
+title: "How to parse JSON Lines (JSONL) with C# "
 date: 2021-11-23
 tags:
   - CSharp
 toc: true
 url: /blog/parse-jsonlines
 categories:
   - Blog
 summary: "JSONL is JSON's less famous sibling: it allows you to store JSON objects separating them with new line.
 We will learn how to parse a JSONL string with C#."
 ---